Mattel removes CEO, warns of fifth straight fall in quarterly sales

 Stockton had pinned hopes on doll brands such as Monster High and American Girl to make up for slumping sales of Barbie, but they were never able to match Barbie's popularity.

-And another cloud looms: from 2016, Mattel will lose its license to make Disney Princess dolls to Hasbro Inc (HAS.O).
+And another cloud looms: from 2016, Mattel will lose its licence to make Disney Princess dolls to Hasbro Inc (HAS.O).

 Mattel bought Canadian toymaker Mega Brands for about $460 million last year in an attempt to better compete with Denmark's Lego, which has overtaken the U.S. company as the world's biggest toymaker by sales.
 The unit has yet to add to profit.